lumen-oss/gh-actions-lux/CONTRIBUTING.md

 - Pure interfaces to IO actions live in `src/ports.ts`.
 - Adapters to the real world live in the "demilitarized zone" (`src/io/*.ts`).
   These adapters implement the adapters in `src/ports.ts`.
+  The implementations are private and instantiated via factory functions.
 - Core business logic never uses IO directly, only via pure interfaces.
 This allows us to mock the interfaces with pure implementations (no IO) in our tests, without having to mock the entirety of the real world.